 Winter is coming and, once again, you have to buy winter tires for your car and, once again dealers, independent auto shops, and tire shops will try to convince you that they have the best tires you can find on the surface of the earth.

-Top 6 Best Winter Tires Reviews
+6 Best Winter Tires for Cars, Trucks, and SUVs

 The Bridgestone Blizzak has been one of the best-known tires in the automotive industry for a long time now.
 With the WS80, the latest addition to the Blizzak range, Bridgestone unveils the sixth generation of this tire, first launched in the 90s.

 Like its predecessors, the Blizzak WS80 uses a rubber designed to adhere well to ice and snow, even in freezing temperatures.
 Its behavior on the ice is exemplary while the design of the sole and the block design make it extremely effective in deep snow.

 These tires feature the next generation of Multi-Cell Gum Compound to prevent skidding on icy surfaces.
-This special rubber compound helps to keep the treads as flexible as possible to achieve outstanding performances on ice and snow-covered roads.
+This special rubber compound helps to keep the treads as flexible as possible to achieve outstanding performances on icy and snow-covered roads.

 Michelin X-Ice Xi3

 What makes the quality of a tire is first and foremost the rubber compound.
 Some manufacturers have developed a rubber compound that provides good durability while making no compromises in terms of grip and Michelin is one of them.
 The main advantage of the Michelin Xi3’s compound is that it helps maintain the sportiness of the vehicle regardless of the temperature.